Helena Fernández

 Connected inspiration, saved searches and property evaluation into one flow.

-The project covered platform analysis, content architecture, key flows and UI system.
+I covered platform analysis, filtering logic, content hierarchy, key flows and UI system.

 Product analysis, UX mapping, brand strategy and interface design.